JasmineGu2/TLDW-reworked/README.md

 A rework of my winning UofTHacks Project.

 Added a database and progress bar loading feature along wih saving notes and pdf to database and pagination features.

+Not deployed, but can be run locally with local postgres server.